kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

 This dataset has already been filtered for low quality cells, so we don't see any cells with fewer that 10^3 UMIs.
-We can still use the pagoda2 default QC function to filter any cells that don't fit the expected detected gene vs molecule count relationship.
+We can still use the default QC function `gene.vs.molecule.cell.filter()` to filter any cells that don't fit the expected detected gene vs molecule count relationship.
 In this case we filter out only 2 cells.

 ```r
 counts <- gene.vs.molecule.cell.filter(cm, min.cell.size=500)